-Renewed concerns about fluctuating levels of nitrites and biological contaminants has prompted the CSRD to partner with Interior Health on a water quality monitoring program which will be starting in May 2019.
+Renewed concerns about fluctuating levels of nitrites and biological contaminants has prompted the CSRD to partner with Interior Health on a water quality monitoring program which started in May 2019.
 Nitrates continue to be observed above naturally occurring levels within the Nicholson Aquifer, at times being measured greater than the maximum allowable concentration.

 The CSRD is working closely with Interior Health to monitor this issue.
 We want residents to be informed of nitrate sampling information so they can be educated about the results and any potential effects these levels could have on themselves and their families.
 We have sent a letter to residents of the affected area to provide them with this information.